lucasrla/dev-notes/content/system/security.md

 # Disk encryption

 You must encrypt your disk.

-Encrypt it when doing the fresh install of macOS.
+Do it with Apple's tools right at the beginning of your fresh installation process.

 # macOS System Settings